Little Goose Creek: Route

 After dropping over 4000 ft and entering a steep canyon, the creek flows out of the Big Horn Mountains and into the Powder River Basin.
 Passing by the Bradford Brinton Memorial Museum and Art Gallery, the creek flows through Lions Park in Big Horn, Wyoming.
-Several miles downstream the creek flows through the Powder Horn Golf Course.
+Several miles downstream, the creek flows through the Powder Horn Golf Course.
 Upon entering the town of Sheridan, Little Goose Creek enters a channel built by the Corps of Engineers in the 1940s.

 Following the channel, the stream meets Big Goose Creek at Mill Park near the Sheridan County Fulmer Public Library, and becomes Goose Creek, which flows 10 mi and empties into the Tongue River, north of Sheridan.
+The creek is part of the larger Yellowstone River Basin.
+Its flow is heavily influenced by mountain snowpack melt, typically peaking in late spring.